zparkar/Hangman-Terminal/README.md

 # Hangman-Terminal
 Hangman game playable in a terminal window.

+Install the "random-word" module (https://pypi.org/project/Random-Word/).

-Run on Windows Terminal with Python installed:
+Run the following on Windows Terminal with Python installed:

 python play_hangman.py